Asim Ghosh

-Asim Ghosh (असीम घोष; born December 7, 1947) is the former President and CEO of Husky Energy, one of Canada's largest integrated energy companies.
-He retired in December 2016 and sat on Husky's Board of Directors until December 2020 when it merged with Cenovus Energy Inc.
+Asim Ghosh (असीम घोष; born December 7, 1947) is the former president and CEO of Husky Energy, one of Canada's largest integrated energy companies.
+He retired in December 2016 and sat on Husky's board of directors until December 2020 when it merged with Cenovus Energy Inc.

 Ghosh has held senior leadership roles in Canada, India and Hong Kong at a number of multinational corporations, including Carling O'Keefe (now part of Molson Coors), Pepsi Foods, and Hutchison Whampoa.

 Education

 Ghosh did his schooling at St. Columba's School, Delhi and graduated from the Indian Institute of Technology in Delhi in 1969 with a bachelor's degree in Electrical Engineering.
 Ghosh received his MBA from the Wharton School at the University of Pennsylvania in 1970.

 Career

 Ghosh began his career with Procter & Gamble (Canada) in 1971.
-He joined Rothmans International in 1980, eventually becoming the Senior Vice President with the subsidiary Carling O'Keefe, which was one of Canada's largest breweries.
+He joined Rothmans International in 1980, eventually becoming Senior Vice President with the subsidiary Carling O'Keefe, which was one of Canada's largest breweries.
 In 1989, Ghosh became founding co-CEO of Pepsi Foods (India) and was tasked with setting up food operations in the country.
 He moved to Hong Kong in 1991 in order to set up a consumer goods joint venture between Pepsi and Hutchison Whampoa.
 Shortly thereafter, he became the CEO of AS Watson Industries, a subsidiary of Hutchison Whampoa (1991–1998).